Ansible find Module with Practical Examples

 This guide will walk you through the usage of the find module with practical examples to help you automate file management tasks efficiently.

-The basic syntax of the find module is straightforward.
-Here is a simple example that demonstrates how to use the find module:
+The basic syntax of the find module is simple.
+Here is a simple example:

 - name: Find files in /tmp directory